kevin-tofu/KalmanSmoother-Fraser-Algorithm/README.md

     and back-propagate information to the backward, and Finally arrives first time-step [0].

 Normal fixed-lag Kalman smoothing is given as follows.
+ALL estimated state variables can be computed in order by using this formula.

 * Estimated variables by smoother.
 <img src="https://github.com/kohei-tofu/KalmanSmoother_in_C/blob/master/imgs/eq1.jpg" alt="eq1" title="formulation1">